Opuni’s trial: Lawyer questions integrity of witness

-Dr Amoah had earlier told the court in his evidence-in-chief that Dr Opuni during his time at COCOBOD instructed scientists at CRIG, which is under the control of COCOBOD, to shorten the testing period for fertilisers.
+Dr Amoah had earlier told the court in his evidence-in-chief that Dr Opuni, during his time at COCOBOD, had instructed scientists at CRIG, which is under the control of COCOBOD, to shorten the testing period for fertilisers.

-As a result of the said instructions, the witness said CRIG shortened the testing period for Lithovit Forliar Fertilisers (LFF), the said fertiliser which is the subject of the trial, from two years to six months.
+As a result of the said instruction, the witness said, CRIG shortened the testing period for Lithovit Forliar Fertiliser (LFF), the fertiliser which is the subject of the trial, from two to six months.

-During cross-examination of the witness on Monday, October 22, Mr Nustupkui sought to make a case that what Dr Amoah told the court was different from what he (Dr Amoah) had told a committee that was set up to investigate activities of COCOBOD.
+During cross-examination of the witness, Mr Nustupkui sought to make a case that what Dr Amoah had told the court was different from what he (Dr Amoah) had told a committee that was set up to investigate activities of COCOBOD.

-Counsel said the witness told the committee known as Dr Yaw Adu Ampomah committee that he (witness) was never influenced by Dr Opuni’s directives in taking decisions.
+Counsel said the witness had told the committee, known as the Dr Yaw Adu-Ampomah Committee, that he (witness) was never influenced by Dr Opuni’s directives in taking decisions.

-The witness answered that he told the committee that he specifically told the committee that the shortening of the testing period for agrochemicals were in compliance with Dr Opuni’s orders, but he only did that after several attempts to persuade Dr Opuni to change the directive failed.
+The witness answered that he had told the committee that the shortening of the testing period for agrochemicals was in compliance with Dr Opuni’s orders, but he only did that after several attempts to persuade Dr Opuni to change the directive had failed.

 “I don’t remember,’’ Dr Amoah answered.

-Mr Nutsupkui then asked Dr Amoah if he remembered one of the officials saying that farmers had indicated that LFF had increased cocoa yields and therefore, they preferred it to other fertilisers.
+Mr Nutsupkui then asked Dr Amoah if he recalled one of the officials saying that farmers had indicated that the LFF had increased cocoa yields and, therefore, they preferred it to other types of fertiliser.

-The witness answered that since he had already stated that he did not remember the said meeting, he could not remember what the said official said.
+The witness answered that since he had already stated that he did not remember the said meeting, he could not recall what the said official said.

 Hearing continues on October 29, 2018 at the court, presided over by Mr Justice Clemence Honyenuga.